Budweiser APAC to boost premium and non-beer offerings

-Budweiser APAC shares surged more than 8% on Thursday after posting its results.
+Budweiser APAC (1876.HK) shares surged more than 8% on Thursday after posting its results.

 Revenue doubled in China from the same period last year and grew by double digits compared to the first quarter of 2019.
 Revenue generated from premium brands increased by high double digits year on year, it said.